hosseinimh/no-birth-certificates--admin-panel/README.md

 ```

 The function creates 100 students and for each of them creates 7 relatives with defferent type of relation. `$data` parameter overwrites on default array in model factory.

+## Architecture
+As Laravel is based on MVC, I use another layer called `Service`, which is responsible for all logic operations, so `Controller` layer is just for receiving inputs and representing outputs.

+I also use separate classes for validating requests and send them as request inputs to controllers.
+These classes throw exceptions on invalid input fields, and in `render` function in `Handler` class, it will be catched and based on error, shows the appropriate response.